-This project will restore habitat, including critical manatee habitat, and prevent erosion of sediment into the spring.
+This project restored habitat, including critical manatee habitat, and will help prevent future erosion of sediment into the spring.

 Project Overview

 In 2016, the District completed a shoreline restoration at Three Sisters Springs to repair the eroded shoreline and prevent future erosion.
-To complement this project, the District is now conducting a shoreline restoration extending from the mouth of the spring run to around the area of Idiot’s Delight Spring (Figure 1).
-These improvements will benefit the Crystal River/Kings Bay spring system by restoring habitat, including critical manatee habitat and reducing erosion along the shoreline of the Three Sisters property.
+To complement this project, the District implemented a shoreline restoration project extending from the mouth of the spring run to around the area of Idiot’s Delight Spring (Figure 1).
+These improvements benefit the Crystal River/Kings Bay spring system by restoring habitat, including critical manatee habitat and reducing erosion along the shoreline of the Three Sisters property and Idiot’s Delight Spring.

 Background

 The canal shoreline surrounding the Three Sisters Springs property has been eroded and undercut from years of manatee and human activity.
-The erosion causes sediments to enter the spring vent, cloud the waters and shoreline trees to collapse (Figure 2), which results in loss of habitat and decreases water clarity.
+The erosion caused sediments to enter the spring vent, cloud the waters and shoreline trees to collapse (Figure 2), which resulted in loss of habitat and decreased water clarity.

 Project Details

-The shoreline in the vicinity of Idiot’s Delight will be stabilized and reinforced, which aesthetically will look similar to the stabilization project completed at the headsprings in 2016.
-In addition, a variety of native wetland plants will be installed on the restored shoreline.
+The shoreline in the vicinity of Idiot’s Delight was stabilized and reinforced, which aesthetically looks similar to the stabilization project completed at the headsprings in 2016.
+In addition, a variety of native wetland plants were installed on the restored shoreline.
 These plants will provide additional shoreline stabilization and help reduce the impacts of stormwater runoff.

 Project Partners